 What’s more, acts of kindness unify all human beings, regardless of physical or mental limitations.
 When we work together to empower those who cannot stand up for themselves, we come closer and make it a better world.

-8. To tackle and minimize cases of abuse on people with disabilities
+8. To tackle and minimize cases of abuse on persons with disabilities

 In some third world countries, news about people exploitation of people with disabilities for fraud and other crime have been prevalent.
 By empowering people with disabilities, we can uncover such awful acts and protect potential victims in the process.